 A first course in writing fiction.
 Emphasis will be on experimentation as well as on developing skill and craft.
 Workshop (discussion) format.

 Admission with consent of the instructor.
 Limited to 15 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester.
-Visiting Writer Kimani.2017-18: Offered in Fall 2017
+Fall semester: Professor Frank.
+Spring semester: Visiting Writer Gaige.2018-19: Offered in Fall 2018

 The term “performance” can refer to any of the stylized doings that define our world.
 This, of course, includes the traditional performing arts, but it also encompasses religious rituals, public ceremonies, political protests, sports events, social media use, etc. “Performance” can even describe the regimented behaviors that structure our everyday lives, whether we’re aware of them or not.